-Arthur Sullivan — Wittgenstein, Carnap, & Copernicus: adapting the a priori
+POSTPONED: Arthur Sullivan — Wittgenstein, Carnap & Copernicus: adapting the a priori

 Join us for a lecture by Rotman visiting fellow Arthur Sullivan.
-Registration for this event will be opened on 13 March 2020.
+Please register below if you plan to attend.

 My point of departure is the following cryptic passage from Coffa’s (1991) classic The Semantic Tradition from Kant to Carnap: